Hops: Migrant labor and social impact

-The need for massed labor at harvest time meant hop-growing had a big social impact.
-Around the world, the labor-intensive harvesting work involved large numbers of migrant workers who would travel for the annual hop harvest.
+The need for massed labour at harvest time meant hop-growing had a big social impact.
+Around the world, the labour-intensive harvesting work involved large numbers of migrant workers who would travel for the annual hop harvest.
 Whole families would participate and live in hoppers' huts, with even the smallest children helping in the fields.
 The final chapters of W. Somerset Maugham's Of Human Bondage and a large part of George Orwell's A Clergyman's Daughter contain a vivid description of London families participating in this annual hops harvest.
 In England, many of those picking hops in Kent were from eastern areas of London.
 This provided a break from urban conditions that was spent in the countryside.
 People also came from Birmingham and other Midlands cities to pick hops in the Malvern area of Worcestershire.
 Some photographs have been preserved.

 The often-appalling living conditions endured by hop pickers during the harvest became a matter of scandal across Kent and other hop-growing counties.
 Eventually, the Rev. John Young Stratton, Rector of Ditton, Kent, began to gather support for reform, resulting in 1866 in the formation of the Society for the Employment and Improved Lodging of Hop Pickers.
 The hop-pickers were given very basic accommodation, with very poor sanitation.
 This led to the spread of infectious diseases and led to contaminated water.
 The 1897 Maidstone typhoid epidemic was partly as a result of hop-pickers camping near the Farleigh Springs which supplied Maidstone with water.

 Particularly in Kent, because of a shortage of small-denomination coin of the realm, many growers issued their own currency to those doing the labor.
 In some cases, the coins issued were adorned with fanciful hops images, making them quite beautiful.